Grand Forks, North Dakota: Economic development

 The city government is involved in the economic development process, helping firms grow and attracting new firms.
 A portion of sales tax revenues is set aside for this, some going into the Grand Forks Growth Fund.
 Companies can request low-interest loans or grants from this fund provided they meet certain criteria, such as paying a relatively high wage and doing most of their business outside the city's trade region.
 The city also contributes to the Grand Forks Region Economic Development Corporation (EDC), a public-private organization that receives funding from banks and other major businesses.
 The EDC plays a consulting role for businesses, such as identifying suitable sites for expansion or assembling public funding packages.
 Its other key role is to vet businesses to see if they are suitable for funding by the Growth Fund.

 Community leaders have long seen UND as an "economic engine" for the city.
-Besides its regular faculty, it also has business-like components such as the Energy and Environmental Research Center.
+Besides its regular faculty, it has business-like components such as the Energy and Environmental Research Center.
 UND hosts a technology incubator called the Center for Innovation.
 More recently, the university has been working to commercialize its research.
 A major thrust in that direction is the construction of a research park on the western fringes of the campus.
 Another potential economic opportunity for the city is the addition of the unmanned aerial vehicle (UAV) mission to Grand Forks Air Force Base.